KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/devsecops/defectdojo.md

     </details>

-## Configuration
+## Configuration DefectDojo ci-user

 To prepare DefectDojo for integration with KubeRocketCI, follow the steps below:

 1. Create ci user in DefectDojo UI:

-    * Login to DefectDojo UI using admin credentials:
+    * Login to DefectDojo UI using `admin` credentials:

       ```bash
       echo "DefectDojo admin password: $(kubectl \